oracle-livelabs/security/data-safe/prepare-environment/prepare-environment.md

     </copy>
     ```

-    - For the **Integrate Oracle Data Safe with Applications and Services** workshop, you require the following permissions:
+    - For the **Integrate Oracle Data Safe with Applications and Services** workshop, add the following permissions:

     ```text
     <copy>